 Georges’ passion for film is evident in everything he does, especially in the numerous festivals he has been organizing since 1982.
 He co-founded the Film Festivals Cinergy, whose objective is to promote and champion film-making talent around the world.
 In 2017, Georges was named one of the hundred most influential Lebanese in the world, and in 2018 he received the prestigious Dari Award from the South Korean Ministry of Culture on behalf of the AWFF for bridging the culture of Korea with that of the United States.

 Creation was filmed on location in Hollywood, Big Sur, Orange County and Joshua Tree.
+Big Sur by the ocean had a magical quality as a ray of light breaks through the clouds, providing a sense of divine intervention that is also earie to what happens in the film.
 The combination of Georges and Angel’s unique skills with Sir Daniel’s artistic philosophy has created a once in a lifetime cinematic experience.
-True art is not prescriptive; it makes you think, makes you curious and continually leaves the doors of interpretation open.
+True art makes you think, makes you curious and continually leaves the doors of interpretation open.
 Creation is visual storytelling at its finest.

 The film will premiere at the 2022 Asian World Film Festival (AWFF) on the 17th of November in conjunction with the AWFF’s winning Oscar-submitted film at the Directors Guild of America Theater Complex in West Hollywood, California.
 The AWFF is the only festival in the world with the Bruce Lee Award, created and designed by Sir Daniel, who also created the new Snow Leopard trophies last year.
 Don’t miss Creation, an out of this world experience.